This Home Study Program was recorded as a live event on July 17, 2019.

 Rate: $35 (one time registration fee of $5)

-CEs: 1.5 CEs pending for LICSWs, LMHCs, and Lic.
+CEs: 1.5 CEs approved for LICSWs, LMHCs, and Lic.
 Psychologists

 Target Audience: Marriage & Family Therapists, Social Workers, Mental Health Counselors, Psychologists